 6. Bike or bus it.

 Keeping a car on campus means spending money on gas, maintenance and parking.
-CSUN's public transit station and free Metrolink shuttle both offer convenient on-campus drop-off locations.
-As a student, you are eligible for a heavily discounted Metro pass.
-There are several secure bike cages and skateboard racks (in the University Student Union) to lock up your wheels.
+CSUN's public transit station and free Metrolink shuttle both offer convenient on-campus drop-off locations, and as a student, you are eligible for a specially priced Metro U-pass.
+There are also several secure bike cages and skateboard racks (in the University Student Union) to lock up your wheels.
+Find your best transportation options with the Student Transportation Guide.

 7. Take advantage of student services.

 Some campus resources are actually paid for by your Campus Quality Fee.
 Instead of paying for a gym membership, work out at the Student Recreation Center.
-Klotz Student Health Center and University Counseling offer free and low-cost health care services for CSUN students.
+The Klotz Student Health Center, Oasis Wellness Center and University Counseling offer free and low-cost health care and wellness services for CSUN students.

 8. Use credit wisely.